 We will not return them to the Port Hills site because they will no longer have the vital resources on which they depend, including deep, narrow rock cracks that keep them safe from predators and readily available food sources (plant berries and insects).

-Works started in late 2015 and the road is expected to be open early 2018.
+Works started in late 2015 and the road is expected to be open in 2018.

 Ahead of any work, works notices will be issued to communities in the surrounding areas, emailed to e-newsletter subscribers and put up on this page.